NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ShapeVariationAnalyzer/README.md

 ## Progress and Next Steps

 - Data generated for each group with SMOTE algorithm
-- Test neural network with this new feature extraction
+- Improvement of the neural network
+- Testing the accuracy
-- Add biological and clinical data to the neural network
+- Future: Add biological and clinical data to the neural network

 # Illustrations